Dehydration in Cats

 What Are the Symptoms of Dehydration?

-If your feline friend is dehydrated, don’t expect them to show up holding out a cup for water, rather, they may try to hide it instead.
+If your feline friend is dehydrated, don’t expect them to show up holding out a cup for water.
+Rather, they may try to hide it instead.
 It’s up to you to sleuth out the signs.
-Knowing what your kitty is like before they become dehydrated will go a long way in noticing the first, subtle signs of a problem.
+Knowing what your kitty is like before becoming dehydrated will go a long way in noticing the first subtle signs of a problem.
 One of the first things many pet parents may notice is less urine in the litter box-instead of several large clumps per day, it may be down to a smaller size or fewer clumps.
 This may also be coupled with small, hard stools or constipation.
-On the other hand, a cat may be dehydrated and still be producing lots of urine, such as is the case with kidney disease.
+On the other hand, a cat may be dehydrated and still produce lots of urine, such as the case with kidney disease.

 Dehydrated cats may also develop sunken and dull eyes and their saliva may become thick and almost ropey in appearance.
 Normal cat saliva should be thin and watery.
 Their gums will change from pink and moist to dry or sticky and their skin will ‘tent’ instead of being elastic.